AlphaTechnolog/dotfiles-old-old/README.md

 and then change `NVCODARK_SUPPORT=0` to `NVCODARK_SUPPORT=1`, then change the theme normally with `super + t`.

+I create ports for my setup using precreated palettes, now only exists support for:

+- catppuccin
+- tokyonight
+- gruvbox
+- material-ocean
+- onedark
+- everforest

+> Go to the [galery](#galery) to see screenshots of the styles

 ## Keybindings

 - super + Return: `kitty` (open kitty)